We practice what we preach

 Regardless of how many attack techniques there are on passwords, reality is that most if not all attacks don’t actually involve “guessing” or cracking these days.
 It’s far more common and actually much easier for attackers to use social engineering or other techniques to get a hold of your password.

-Guessing or cracking requires the following:
+In practice, guessing or cracking requires the following:

 • Compute power